Flbk/gmda-project-cs/README.md

 `kmeans_pp_experiment.py`: The experiments related to KMeans++ initialization.

-`nmf_experiments.py`: The experiments related to 2-NMF and 3-NMF.
+`nmf_experiment.py`: The experiments related to 2-NMF and 3-NMF.

-`data_embedding.py`: A small experiments in which we embed the 2D data into a high dimensional space.
+`data_embedding_experiment.py`: A small experiments in which we embed the 2D data into a high dimensional space.

-### Report and articles
-The cited articles are in the folder `articles`.
-The project report (mandatory deliverable for the course) is `project_report.pdf`.